Dobermann: Intelligence

+Temperament

+Although they are considered to be working dogs, Dobermanns are often stereotyped as being ferocious and aggressive.

 There is some evidence that Doberman Pinschers in North America have a calmer and more even temperament than their European counterparts because of the breeding strategies employed by American breeders.
-Because of these differences in breeding strategies, different lines of Doberman Pinschers have developed different traits.
-Although many contemporary Doberman Pinschers in North America are gentle and friendly to strangers, some lines are bred more true to the original personality standard.

-The personality of the Doberman Pinscher is known to be unique.
+Despite this, the American breed standard states that, for purposes of determining of conformation fault, aggression and belligerence by a Doberman toward other dogs is not counted as viciousness.

 There is a great deal of scientific evidence that Doberman Pinschers have a number of stable psychological traits, such as certain personality factors and intelligence.
 As early as 1965, studies have shown that there are several broad behavioral traits that significantly predict behavior and are genetically determined.
 Subsequently, there have been numerous scientific attempts to quantify canine personality or temperament by using statistical techniques for assessing personality traits in humans.
 These studies often vary in terms of the personality factors they focus on and in terms of ranking breeds differently along these dimensions.
 One such study found that Doberman Pinschers, compared to other breeds, rank high in playfulness, average in curiosity/fearlessness, low on aggressiveness, and low on sociability.
 Another such study ranked Doberman Pinschers low on reactivity/surgence and high on aggression/disagreeableness and openness/trainability.

 In addition to the studies of canine personality, there has been some research to determine whether there are breed differences in aggression.
 In a study published in 2008, aggression was divided into four categories: aggression directed at strangers, owner, strange dogs, and rivalry with other household dogs.
 This study found that the Doberman Pinscher ranked relatively high on stranger-directed aggression, but extremely low on owner-directed aggression.
 The Doberman Pinscher ranked as average on dog-directed aggression and dog rivalry.
 Looking only at bites and attempted bites, Doberman Pinschers rank as far less aggressive towards humans and show less aggression than many breeds without a reputation (e.g., Cocker Spaniel, Dalmatian, and Great Dane).
 This study concluded that aggression has a genetic basis, that the Dobermann shows a distinctive pattern of aggression depending on the situation and that contemporary Doberman Pinschers are not an aggressive breed overall.
-In regards to Dobermanns attacking owners, it is rare and usually in the case of overdiscipline.
-Dobermanns accept physical punishment to an extent.
-However, when they consider it to no longer be punishment, but an attack on themselves, they will defend themselves.

-According to the Centers for Disease Control and Prevention, between 1979 and 1998, the Doberman Pinscher was involved in attacks on humans resulting in fatalities less frequently than several other dog breeds such as German Shepherd Dogs, Rottweilers, Husky-type dogs, wolf-dog hybrids and Alaskan Malamutes.
-According to this Centers for Disease Control and Prevention study, one of the most important factors contributing to dog bites is the level of responsibility exercised by dog owners.
+According to the Centers for Disease Control and Prevention (CDC), between 1979 and 1998, the Doberman Pinscher was involved in attacks on humans resulting in fatalities less frequently than several other dog breeds such as Pit bulls, German Shepherd Dogs, Rottweilers, Husky-type dogs, wolf-dog hybrids and Alaskan Malamutes.
+According to this CDC study, one of the most important factors contributing to dog bites is the level of responsibility exercised by dog owners.